 If you have selected HTTPS, do one of the following:

-To access the data in S3 cluster via a browser, add the self-signed certificate to the browser’s exceptions.
+- To access the data in the S3 cluster via a browser, add the self-signed certificate to browser’s exceptions.

-- Acquire an SSL certificate and key from a third party, upload it, and, depending on the certificate type, do one of the following:
+Upload the certificate, and, depending on the certificate type, do one of the following:

 - in case the certificate is contained in a PKCS#12 file, specify the passphrase;

-- otherwise, upload the SSL key.
+- upload the SSL key.

 If required, click Configure Acronis Notary and specify Notary DNS name and Notary user key.
-For more information on Acronis Notary, see Managing Acronis Notary in Buckets.

 Click Done to create an S3 cluster.